hunyadi/markdown_doc/README.md

 # Generate Markdown documentation from Python code

-This library generates Markdown documentation directly from Python code, making heavy use of Python type annotations.
+This library generates Markdown documentation directly from Python code, utilizing Python type annotations.

 ## Features at a glance

 * Each module produces a Markdown file.
 * [Documentation strings](https://docs.python.org/3/library/stdtypes.html#definition.__doc__) are extracted from module, class, enumeration and function definitions.
-* Cross-references may be local or fully-qualified, and work across modules.
+* Cross-references may be local or fully qualified, and work across modules.
+* Classes with member variable declarations produce member documentation.
 * Data-class field descriptions are validated if they have a matching member variable declaration.
-* All enumeration members are published, even if they lack a description.
+* Enumeration members are published, even if they lack a description.
 * Magic methods (e.g. `__eq__`) are published if they have a doc-string.
 * Multi-line code blocks in doc-strings are retained as Markdown code blocks.
 * Forward-references and type annotations as strings are automatically evaluated.